axe312ger/sqip/CONTRIBUTING.md

 To build a new SQIP plugin is pretty simple:

+1. Make sure the SQIP repository is checked out at master with the latest status and you ran `yarn`.
 1. Create a rough file structure via `lerna create --es-module sqip-plugin-my-amazing-plugin`
 2. Use the following template to rocket-start your new plugin: